Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kingston recording a relatively average level of approval activity when compared to local markets analysed countrywide

-In terms of commercial development, $28.3 million in approvals have been recorded this financial year, suggesting moderate levels of activity.
-When compared to Greater Brisbane, Kingston has similar development levels per capita, maintaining market equilibrium with surrounding areas.
-However, development activity has decreased in recent periods, which is below the national average.
-This could be attributed to the area's maturity and potential planning constraints.
+In FY-26, $28.3 million worth of commercial development approvals have been recorded, suggesting moderate levels of commercial development.
+Compared to Greater Brisbane, Kingston has similar development levels per person, maintaining market equilibrium with surrounding areas.
+However, development activity has decreased in recent periods and is below the national average, likely due to the area's maturity and potential planning constraints.
+New developments consist of 70% detached houses and 30% medium to high-density housing, preserving Kingston's traditional suburban character focused on family homes.

 Frequently Asked Questions - Development